Todd-Kridel/TK-README-File-Generator/README.md

-# -- The Project README File --
+# -- The Program README File --
 (updated as of MM/DD/YYYYY)

-# The Project Title: TEST
+# Program Title: TEST
 ![a license icon](.//images/License_Badge__The_MIT_License.jpg)

 --------------------------------

-## README File Table of Contents
+## Table of Contents

 [1.
 Project/Program Description](#1-ProjectProgram-Description)